A Blind Deconvolution Technique Based on Projection Onto Convex Sets for Magnetic Particle Imaging: THEORY AND METHODS

-For this work, three sets of data were generated: \begin{enumerate} \item Blurred MPI Image: This image is simply the convolution of the nanoparticle distribution with the 3-dimensional MPI PSF \cite{goodwill3}. \item Filtered MPI Images: These images take into account the fact that the fundamental harmonic is filtered out for the received MPI signal, typically using a notch filter centered around the drive field frequency.
-Each partial FOV is then reconstructed by first dividing the filtered MPI signal by the scanning speed and gridding the resulting image to the instantaneous position of the FFP \cite{goodwill2}.
-A subsequent DC recovery algorithm was implemented using the smoothness of the overall MPI image \cite{lu}.
-We will refer to the resulting images as “filtered MPI images”.
-Accordingly, filtered images at 9 different SNR levels were generated, by adding additive white Gaussian noise to the simulated MPI signal before the image reconstruction step. \item Filtered MPI Images with Relaxation: When creating these images, the MPI signal was convolved with a relaxation kernel as given in Equation ~\ref{relaxMPI}.
-Again, additive white Gaussian noise was added to this signal at 9 different SNR levels, followed by direct feed-through filtering.
-The images were reconstructed using the same procedure as described above. \end{enumerate}
+For this work, three sets of data were generated: \begin{enumerate} \item PSF-Blurred MPI Image: This image is simply the convolution of the nanoparticle distribution (i.e., phantom) with the 3-dimensional MPI PSF \cite{goodwill3}. \item Reconstructed MPI Images, without Relaxation: These images simulate the signal acquisition process, taking into account the fact that the fundamental harmonic is filtered out (e.g., using a notch filter centered around the drive field frequency) to avoid the direct feedthrough signal.
+Each pFOV is then reconstructed via x-space MPI by first dividing the filtered MPI signal by the scanning speed (i.e., by setting $\tau$ = 0 in Eq.~\ref{speedcomptau}).
+The resulting pFOV image was then gridded to the instantaneous position of the FFP \cite{goodwill2}.
+A subsequent DC recovery algorithm was implemented using the smoothness of the overall MPI image \cite{lu}, and the DC-recovered pFOV images were merged in an SNR-optimized fashion \cite{bozkurt}.
+To test the SNR robustness of the proposed algorithm, this entire procedure was performed at 9 different SNR levels, by adding additive white Gaussian noise to the simulated MPI signal before the image reconstruction step. \item Reconstructed MPI Images, with Relaxation: These images also simulate the entire signal acquisition process, with the addition of relaxation effects using Eq. ~\ref{relaxMPI}.
+Again, additive white Gaussian noise was added to the MPI signal at 9 different SNR levels, followed by direct feedthrough filtering.
+The images were reconstructed via x-space reconstruction, using the same procedure as described above. \end{enumerate}

-The phantoms (i.e., ideal images) were sampled on a $4001\times4001$-pixel grid over an imaging FOV of $4cm\times4cm$.
-The imaging PSFs were sampled on a $8001\times8001$-pixel grid, extending over a broad area when compared to the object itself.
-The full convolution output of the phantom and the imaging PSF was truncated to the original $4001\times4001$-pixel grid of the phantom to generate the blurred MPI images.

-For the noisy image sets, a parameter called “signal SNR” was defined to quantify the degree of noise added.
-Accordingly, signal SNR was defined as the ratio of the peak signal that resulted during the scanning of the entire FOV, divided by the standard deviation of the added white Gaussian noise.
-We tested 8 different signal SNR levels between 5 dB and 40 dB, with steps of 5 dB.
-In addition, a zero-noise case (i.e., infinite signal SNR) was also tested.
-The x-space algorithm reconstructed a $201\times4001$ image (where 201 was the number of lines scanned along the x-direction in the rectilinear trajectory), which was then fed to the proposed deconvolution algorithm.
-All images were interpolated to $4001\times4001$ for display purposes.
+For the noisy image sets, SNR was defined as the ratio of the peak signal that resulted during the scanning of the entire FOV, divided by the standard deviation of the added white Gaussian noise.
+We tested 8 different SNR levels between 5 dB and 40 dB, with steps of 5 dB.
+In addition, a zero-noise case (i.e., infinite SNR) was also tested.